 Leave of Absence and Readmission for Undergraduates: Twin Cities, Crookston, Morris, Rochester

-Undergraduates are expected to maintain continuous registration from the time they matriculate until they graduate.
-Students who will not maintain continuous registration for any reason should consult with an adviser about whether to request a leave of absence because there may be financial aid or re-admission implications if a student leaves without a leave of absence.
+Undergraduates are expected to maintain continuous registration every fall and spring term from the time they matriculate until they graduate.
+Students who will not maintain continuous registration for any reason should consult with an advisor about whether to request a leave of absence and determine the financial aid or re-admission implications of not registering.

-- Students in good academic standing will ordinarily be granted a leave of absence upon request.
-The term of the leave must be specified and may not exceed two years.
-(Study abroad may or may not require a leave of absence.)
+- Students in good academic standing will ordinarily be granted a leave of absence upon request, subject to the considerations below.
+The length of the leave must not exceed four terms (fall and spring terms).

-- A student who has left the University without a leave of absence for more than two consecutive semesters (not including summer session) may be held to new program requirements upon his or her return.
-A student returning after one year or less will be allowed to follow the program requirements.
+- A student who has left the University without a leave of absence for more than two consecutive terms (not including summer session) may be held to new program requirements upon returning to the University.
+A student returning within two terms (fall and spring) or less will be allowed to follow the program requirements in place when they left the University.

 This policy is not applicable to the Duluth campus.